The Dual Life In Kids Today

 This is one reason so many youth struggle in their transition to life on their own.
 Once free from the watchful eyes and control of parents, the dual life can take over quickly in the first days on a college campus, on military leave, or in one’s own apartment.

-Once leading a dual life youth look to each other and their focus shifts away from achievement that impacts academic performance and success.
+Once leading a dual life youth look to each other and their focus shifts away from achievement and negatively impacts academic performance and success.